 In this Part, I review the well-known problems with the standard proposals about how to deal with foreign influence and interference in U.S. elections.
 I also object to them that all ignore that the facts and norms they try to force respect for are themselves the sorts of things rightly contested in elections.
 I conclude that the proposals are, in the aforementioned way, fascistic.
 I note that they have bad side effects, and they cannot work because they do not address the root problem, namely, the motivation other nations have for acting subversively.

 It is widely agreed that all of the standard techniques of response to foreign interference are vulnerable to workarounds.
-They are therefore impermanent and expensive in perpetuity, not to mention that there are further, more specific problems with each.
+They are therefore impermanent and expensive in perpetuity.
+Moreover, there are further, more specific problems with each.
 For example, there are limits to what is possible in educating the public to be more savvy consumers of information, especially given their lack of a foundational education in critical thinking since so few are university educated.
 As for the proposal to make news platforms more responsible for their content, this will likely result in the platforms’ algorithms filtering out legitimate information because it resembles problematic material to avoid risking running afoul of the law.
-Meanwhile, censorship is likely to have a chilling effect on valuable free speech, and is antithetical to the hoped for openness of the internet that was to continue the idea of open, democratic societies and a force for the liberation of closed, undemocratic societies.
+Meanwhile, censorship is likely to have a chilling effect on valuable free speech, and is antithetical to the hoped for openness of the internet that was to continue the idea of open, democratic societies and be a force for the liberation of closed, undemocratic societies.
 As for transparency of authorship, that may be hard to enforce and could harm those who need anonymity to maneuver against tyranny.
 Further, transparency about donor identity will not be enough to compensate for the larger influence available to those of extreme wealth, including the wealthy countries seeking to influence America.
 Besides, for all of the activities the foregoing techniques try to defend against, it is (i) controversial in what sense some of the problematic behaviour is illegal and therefore a suitable target for legal censure, (ii) questionable whether its dangers rise to a level of threat permitting strong coercive responses, (iii) likely that new law would have to be written to enable these sorts of response, and (iv) difficult to attribute interference and so to know whom to target.
 It is also worried that any coercive response would be hypocritical since the United States engages in similar interference against other countries at least three times more frequently even than Russia, and has done so over 80 times in the last century all over the world.
 Even in the United States, parties on both sides of issues have used the foregoing interference and influence techniques against the other side.